This boy used his birthday to raise money for a fallen deputy's family

 He asked his mom if he could just ask his friends to bring cash.

-He was hoping to raise $50.
+Brandon was hoping to raise $50.
 But with the help of 13 friends, he was able to raise $335.

 "When she told me $335, I was just really excited, so we could help his family," he said.